ashermancinelli/ashermancinelli.github.io/_posts/2022-12-12-Compiler-Perf-Debugging.md

 As you might expect, narrowing down the issue to be minimal and reproducible is the first task.
 Ideally, we narrow the performance regression down to a single translation unit, though sometimes this isn't enough.
-For this post, we'll assume that the bulk of the performance regression you see in your application is coming from one translation unit, and that you know which patch is causing the regression.
+For this post, we'll assume that the bulk of the performance regression you see in your application is coming from one translation unit, and that you know which patch is causing the regression (if you don't know which patch is causing the regression... well you can bisect the recent patches too😁).

 ## Bisecting the Object Files